 The Company's investment objective is to generate both current income and capital appreciation through debt and equity investments.
 The Company offers customized financing to business owners, management teams, and financial sponsors for change of ownership transactions, recapitalizations, strategic acquisitions, business expansion, and other growth initiatives.
 The Company invests in first lien loans, and, to a lesser extent, second lien loans and equity securities issued by lower middle-market and traditional middle-market companies.
-As of June 30, 2022, our portfolio consisted of investments in 44 portfolio companies with a fair value of approximately \$175.9 million.
+As of September 30, 2022, our portfolio consisted of investments in 54 portfolio companies with a fair value of approximately \$193.1 million.

 Most of the Company's debt investments are structured as first lien loans.
 First lien loans may contain some minimum amount of principal amortization, excess cash flow sweep feature, prepayment penalties, or any combination of the foregoing.
 First lien loans are secured by a first priority lien in existing and future assets of the borrower and may take the form of term loans, delayed draw facilities, or revolving credit facilities.
 Unitranche debt, a form of first lien loan, typically involves issuing one debt security that blends the risk and return profiles of both senior secured and subordinated debt, bifurcating the loan into a first-out tranche and last-out tranche.
-As of June 30, 2022, 2.7% of the fair value of our first lien loans consisted of last-out loans.
-As of December 31, 2021, 8.5% of the fair value of our first lien loans consisted of last-out loans.
+As of September 30, 2022, 2.2% of the fair value of our first lien loans consisted of last-out loans.
 In some cases, first lien loans may be subordinated, solely with respect to the payment of cash interest, to an asset based revolving credit facility.